theatlasroom/tidbits/libraries-frameworks/react.md

 ### Dispatcher
 * Used to notify our store of actions
+* Only knows there is a callback it has call if an event occurs
 * Events should be in all caps "NEW_EVENT"
 * flux has a dispatcher which can be used
   `import { Dispatcher } from "flux"`